IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 #### Light mode

 Ignite UI for Angular comes with predefined themes inspired by the [Bootstrap 4](https://getbootstrap.com/) library.
-To use them, first, you have to include our `igx-core` mixin and then our built-in theme mixin - [igx-bootstrap-light-theme]({environment:sassApiUrl}/index.html#mixin-igx-bootstrap-light-theme).
+To use them, first, you have to include our `core` mixin and then our built-in theme mixin - [bootstrap-light-theme]({environment:sassApiUrl}/index.html#mixin-bootstrap-light-theme).
 We will also make use of our predefined bootstrap palette - [$light-bootstrap-palette]({environment:sassApiUrl}/index.html#variable-light-bootstrap-palette).

 The background color for our application needs to be set explicitly on the host element.
 In our sample, we want to use the `surface` color of the passed palette.